For The Woodland Trust

 To manage deer and rabbit pressure while minimising plastic use, Maydencroft implemented a tiered protection strategy:

-• Wood Pasture: Trees are planted in roundels and protected with 1.8m biodegradable tree guards to withstand future grazing pressure.
+• Wood Pasture: Trees were planted in roundels of 100 tree per roundel, with 1.8m biodegradable tubes to protect them from deer browsing.

 Maintenance programme